Reinventing By Learning to Let Go

 FROM A CONVERSATION WITH LISA LORI ON THE REINVENT YOURSELF PODCAST

 “When you get sick, you learn about the randomness of life.
 You have to accept it and get on with it,” says Lisa Lori, owner of Perfect Provenance, a unique outlet in Greenwich, CT.
-Lori was a top PR maven creating memorable campaigns for Tom Ford and Gucci.
+Lori was a top PR maven creating memorable campaigns for Absolut Vodka with Tom Ford and Gucci.
 Then at 33 she was diagnosed with an incurable autoimmune disease.
 “I had to rethink my life,” she tells Lesley.
 After taking time off to recover, she started her own PR firm, which took off.
-But 9/11 struck, and her family lived just blocks away from the World Trade Center.
-Pregnant with her second child, she packed up her family, “drove to Connecticut, and picked a spot.”
+But 9/11 struck, and her office was just blocks away from the World Trade Center.
+Pregnant with her second child, she packed up her family from the Upper West Side, “drove to Connecticut, and picked a spot.”
 When she turned 50, Lisa realized she was “not dying” and decided to open Perfect Provenance, which “offers unique things you can’t find elsewhere.”
 “Everything in America is about being huge,” Lori says.
 “But I employ 20 people and change lives.
 I take pride in that.”

 Lisa’s Top Tips for Reinvention

 Life will not go according to plan — we all know that theoretically, but when it doesn’t, will you be ready to pick yourself up and dust yourself off and start again?
 When I got sick and my career path changed, I of course was first upset, but then I read a lot of books and one book in particular was about the randomness of life.
 That if you believe if there are certain things that we have no control over, you can let that go and get on with it.
 And that’s really what I tried to learn to do.
 Because then you stop feeling sorry for yourself and you can say, ‘Okay this happened, and now it’s time to keep going.’